alphafox02/dumphfdl-grafana-stack/README.md

 -   Ubuntu or Debian-based system
 -   dumphfdl built with SoapySDR (e.g., AirspyHF, RTL-SDR, etc.)
+-   dumpvdl2
 -   Access to an HF receiver and antenna
+-   Access to an VHF receiver and antenna
 -   Docker and Docker Compose installed

 ------------------------------------------------------------------------